Workers around the world can afford a decent life for themselves and their families.

 Who We Are

-The Global Living Wage Coalition brings together Fairtrade International, GoodWeave International, the Rainforest Alliance, and Social Accountability International (SAI), in partnership with the ISEAL Alliance and international living wage experts Dr. Richard Anker and Ms. Martha Anker.
+The Global Living Wage Coalition brings together Fairtrade International, the Rainforest Alliance, and Social Accountability International (SAI), in partnership with ISEAL and international living wage experts Dr. Richard Anker and Ms. Martha Anker.
 The GLWC comes together with the shared mission to see continuous improvements in workers’ wages in the farms, factories, and supply chains participating in their respective certification systems and beyond, and with the long term goal for workers to be paid a living wage.
 Each living wage benchmark commissioned by the GLWC is made public to further this aim and to increase the opportunity for collaboration toward payment of a living wage.
 Learn more about the Global Living Wage Coalition’s members and partners.

 What We Do

 The Global Living Wage Coalition (GLWC) aims to develop living wage benchmark estimates in many countries based on a single definition and methodology to calculate living wage, and as a critical step to enable industries and companies to move towards paying a living wage.
 The GLWC is working together with Richard Anker and Martha Anker to benchmark living wage levels in all areas covered by our standards and beyond, using a methodology they have developed to measure living wages.

 We see the calculation and publication of living wage benchmarks as the first step in a long-term process towards achieving wages that will help workers escape poverty.
 Objective living wage benchmarks are instrumental to the collaborative efforts of retailers, buyers, producers, and trade unions to make a living wage a reality.
 Our organisations are firmly committed to this process.